suffle/react-native-zoombox/README.md

 # react-native-zoombox
-A zoomable Box for React Native
+A zoomable Box for React Native (not released yet)

 ## Installation
 ```